-I believe that eating a whole foods diet is going to provide the important nutrients that our bodies need.
-That is one of the reasons I enjoy growing a garden.
+I believe that eating a whole-foods diet is going to provide the important nutrients that our bodies need.
+That’s one reason I enjoy growing a garden.
 To provide more healthy fruits and vegetables for our diet.
-And when you grow your own food you know what was used to produce it…compost, water, an occasional dose of fertilizer and lots of TLC.
-I also enjoy growing herbs, not only for their flavor but for their nutritional content as well.
-So it’s the same with elderberries.
-They are nutrient rich, especially with substances that have been linked to good health.
-And they taste delicious.
+And when you grow your own food, you know what was used to produce it…compost, water, an occasional dose of fertilizer and lots of TLC.

 5 Ways to Use Your Elderberry Syrup…